Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Pending and completed orders page fetches data from firestore now
+- Added review page for costumer

 ## (  ) Creating and Styling the layouts